-An official shall not perform any duties other than those attached to his appointment, except in cases of force majeure, and no official shall hold more than one position during an event.
+An official may not be a competitor in the same event and shall not perform any duties other than those attached to his appointment, except in cases of force majeure, and no senior official shall hold more than one position during an event, unless specific approval to the contrary has been granted by MSA prior to the event following a formal request.
+MSA's ManCom shall have the ultimate discretion to rule with regard to the application of this regulation.